Take A First Step Towards Your 2020 Sustainability Goals

 At the same time, recent years marked the beginning of some really promising trends - the vegan food movement, a crusade against plastic bags and straws, solar and wind profitability, climate activism, and ecommerce businesses on a mission to change how products are made and sold.

-We therefore enter 2020 both somber that the impacts of climate change are here while also excited about the positive momentum we carry forward with us.
+We therefore enter 2020 both somber that the impacts of climate change are here while also excited about developments in environmentally sustainable packaging and the positive momentum we carry forward with us.
+The future of sustainable packaging is bright- if we continue to invest in it.

 If you or your business has made sustainability a core initiative to tackle this year and decade, we encourage you to green your packaging as a first step.

 Why?
-Is packaging really the best place to start?
+Are packaging strategies really the best place to start?
 Well, you’ve probably already made some investments in eco-friendly packaging, and there is likely room to continue improving.
 On average, packaging represents 5-10% of a product’s carbon emissions.
 While this isn’t massive, it is certainly significant enough that improvements will have a positive impact on the planet.
 And, unlike other eco changes you may be considering, ecommerce packaging is relatively straightforward to address and improve.
+There are a multitude of sustainable packaging options available already, why not start using them?

 We want to help you kick off 2020 off with an ecological WIN.